Student Paper Prize

 - The prize may be awarded once in a lifetime to any individual.

 A complete entry consists of:

 - an electronic PDF file of the paper;

-- an electronic PDF file of a letter signed by all co-authors attesting that the majority of the work was done by the student;
+- an electronic PDF file of a letter signed by all co-authors attesting that the majority of the work was done by the student(s);

 The INFORMS Optimization Society Student Paper Prize includes a cash amount of US$ 1,000 and a citation certificate.
-The award winners will be invited to give a presentation in a special session sponsored by the Optimization Society during the INFORMS annual meeting in Minneapolis, MN in October 2013 (the winners will be responsible for their own travel expenses to the meeting).
+The award winners will be invited to give a fifteen-minute presentation in a special session sponsored by the Optimization Society during the INFORMS annual meeting in Houston, TX in October 2017 (the winners will be responsible for their own travel expenses to the meeting).
 Award winners are also asked to contribute an article about their award-winning work to the annual Optimization Society newsletter.

 Other committee members: Kiavash Kianfar, Javier Peña, Ermin Wei